neefrehman/lzy/README.md

 # lzy.js - The littlest lazy loader
 A teeny lazy loader for images to make your site more performant, by only loading them as they approach the viewport.

-30 lines of code, vanilla JavaScript only, and 790 bytes of data (297 when minified & gzipped).
+30 lines of code, vanilla JavaScript only, and under 800 bytes of data (300 when minified & gzipped).

 Written by [Adam](https://github.com/adamduncan) and [Neef](https://github.com/neefrehman)

 ## Features
 * Very small!
-30 lines and 790 bytes (297 when minified & gzipped)
+30 lines and under 800 bytes (297 when minified & gzipped)
 * Written in vanilla JS (ES2015+), with no other dependencies
 * Will take a `data-src` attribute and load in an `src` for images
 * If not on an `img` element, `lzy.js` will fallback to applying `background-image` to the element's style